12th Annual ~ Tri & Foot Fest | Sat July 9th, 2016

 *NOTE: This is a fresh water swim

 Join us for a weekend filled with running, biking and swimming race events!
-The Ocean Shores Big Weekend Tri & Foot Fest hosts no fewer than eleven race events, including a half iron relay, half iron triathlon, a Olympic relay triathlon, a Olympic and sprint triathlon, a half iron and Olympic distance Duathlon (Bike/Run) a 13.1-mile half marathon, a 10K and a 5K race, and a triathlon for kids.
+The Ocean Shores Big Weekend Tri & Foot Fest hosts no fewer than eleven race events, including a half iron relay, half iron triathlon, a Olympic relay triathlon, a Olympic and sprint triathlon, a half iron and Olympic distance Duathlon (Bike/Run) a 13.1-mile half marathon, a 10K and a 5K race.
 For the participants and families of the participants who flock to this beach community along the Washington coastline very summer, dating back to the event’s first running in the summer of 2006, they are sure to have plenty of options.

 All of the day’s races start and finish at North Bay Park, the city’s largest park and a popular local spot for outdoor recreation ranging from sports on land like tennis and basketball to lots of water sports, as the park lies along the northern edge of Ocean Shores’ Duck Lake.
 From the park, those running the half marathon will follow an out-and-back loop course in a counter-clockwise direction around the peninsula.